ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 Some useful extensions to extend Schema & Structured Data for WP & AMP features, check [Woocommerce Compatibility For Schema](https://structured-data-for-wp.com/extensions/woocommerce-compatibility-for-schema/), [Cooked Compatibility For Schema](https://structured-data-for-wp.com/extensions/cooked-compatibility-for-schema/) and We are going to add more.

+### Support

+We try our best to provide support on WordPress.org forums.
+However, We have a special [team support](https://structured-data-for-wp.com/contact-us/) where you can ask us questions and get help about.
+Delivering a good user experience means a lot to us and so we try our best to reply each and every question that gets asked.

 ### Bug Reports

 Bug reports for Schema & Structured Data for WP & AMP are [welcomed on GitHub](https://github.com/ahmedkaludi/schema-and-structured-data-for-wp/issues).
 Please note GitHub is not a support forum, and issues that aren't properly qualified as bugs will be closed.